Component C ― Integration of MSMES in Value Chains

-To support the growth and development of MSMEs in Egypt and integrate them into existing progressive value chains which include formally linking MSMEs to Large firms and Enterprises as well as providing services to the value chains as a whole.
+Component C supports the growth and development of MSMEs in Egypt and integrates them into existing progressive value chains which include formally linking MSMEs to Large firms and Enterprises as well as providing services to the value chains as a whole.

-Dalia El-Molla – Integrating MSMEs and Entrepreneurs into Progressive Value Chains Team Lead
+Dalia El-Molla – Integration of MSMEs in Value Chains Team Lead

-Her experience as a Business Development Expert combined with her engineering background provided her with a thorough understanding of how to initiate and monitor the implementation of mega-industrial projects, including how to select projects, lead their development, and revitalize business performance through assessments and implementation of strategic process improvements.
+Her experience as a Business Development Expert combined with her engineering background provided her with a thorough understanding of how to initiate and monitor the implementation of mega-industrial projects.

 Ahmed Gamal – Value Chain Development Advisor, Plastics and Automotive Feeding Industries